cfengine/documentation/reference/promise-types.markdown

 only if the verification might take a significant amount of time, e.g. in remote copying of filesystem/disk scans.

-On the Windows version of CFEngine Nova, this can be useful if we don't want to wait for a particular command to finish execution before checking the next promise.
+On the Windows version of CFEngine Enterprise, this can be useful if we don't want to wait for a particular command to finish execution before checking the next promise.
 This is particular for the Windows platform because there is no way that a program can start itself in the background here; in other words, fork off a child process.
 However, file operations can not be performed in the background on Windows.

 **Default value:** false